emjeepee/de-totesys-project-/README.md

-# Project Title
+### Project Title

-### **Extract-transform-load (ETL) pipeline** <br><br><br>
+## **Extract-transform-load (ETL) pipeline** <br><br><br>

 ## Description of project
-A project that transforms data in a transactional OLTP database into star-schema data for analytics.
-This project converts updated data from OLTP database ToteSys into denormalised data in the form of dimensions tables and a facts table and puts this data in an Amazon RDS postgresql data warehouse.
+This project creates an extract-transform-load (ETL) pipeline that reads table data from an OLTP database, transforms the data so that it is compatible with the star-schema model and writes the data to an OLAP data warehouse.

  <br><br><br>

 ## Project directories
-This project includes the following directories:
+The most important directories in this project are:
  - .github -- contains the GitHub Actions workflow.yml file
- - src -- contains all the python files for the three lambda functions.
+ - src -- contains all the python modules for this project.
-		This includes a main python file for each lambda and separate files for the utility functions employed by the lambda functions
+		This includes a python module that contains three lambda handlers.
+It also contains utility modules that the lambda handlers employ.
- - terraform -- this directory contains all Terraform *.tf files that describe the provisioning of AWS cloud services this project needs.
+ - terraform -- this directory contains all the Terraform *.tf files that together provision the cloud services that this project employs.
+This project employs three AWS Lambda functions, two S3 buckets, AWS CloudWatch, an AWS EventBridge scheduler and AWS EventBridge notifications
-		NOTE: the Terraform state must be placed elsewhere.
- - tests -- this directory contains test_*.py files, which contain the pytest functions that will test all of the python code that makes up the lambda functions
+ - tests -- contains test_*.py files, which contain the pytest functions that will test all of the python code that makes up the lambda handlers and their utility functions.
  <br><br><br>